| This is the 58th story of Our Life Logs |

 –Charles R. Swindoll

 I was born in Cincinnati, Ohio in 1958.
-I had normal, Catholic upbringing.
+I had a normal, Catholic upbringing.
 My mother’s family was Irish, and my father’s family was Italian, creating a melting pot of heritage in our household.
 I was the middle child among my siblings, a sister and three brothers.
 We were all very close growing up.
 We had a huge backyard with a little creek at the bottom, so much of our childhood was spent playing outside.

 My parents raised us to appreciate what we were given, regardless of what our siblings received.
 We never expected perfect equality between each other.
 It just seemed to happen naturally.
 Our childhood wasn’t a competition.
 We all had our own interests and desires that we worked hard to pursue.